upasadena/interactive-cyoa-tutorial/docs/appendix/troubleshooting.md

 ## Mechanics
 <!-- Fill this with actual logical troubleshooting -->
 ### My Points say "NaN" instead of a number
-[NaN] stands for "Not A Number", and occurs when JavaScript errors when expecting any of its arguments to be valid numbers.
+[NaN] stands for "Not A Number", and occurs whenever JavaScript errors when it's expecting any of its arguments to be valid numbers.

 To fix this, go into **the Sidebar** → **Open Features** → **Manage Points** → and set the **Starting Sum** of the offending Point Type to `0` or whatever